KaustubhPatange/navigator/README.md

 > **Looking for Jetpack Compose implementation of `navigator`, see [here](navigator-compose)**.

-A small (Kotlin first) navigation library for Android to ease the use of fragment transactions with a `navigator.navigateTo` call (rest is handled for you) & navigating back is as simple as `navigator.goBack()`.
+A small (Kotlin first) type-safe navigation library for Android to ease the use of fragment transactions with a `navigator.navigateTo` call (rest is handled for you) & navigating back is as simple as `navigator.goBack()`.

 You also get a separate `onBackPressed()` callback on the child fragments which will be called when `this` is the current visible fragment & is the one which is going to be removed upon back press.